dancer1325/platzi-punks/README.md

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.

-Try running some of the following tasks:
+Try running some following tasks:
 * `npx hardhat accounts`
 * `npx hardhat compile`
   * Compile solidity code, generating a target based on the 'hardhat.config.js'